EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

 #### Step 3: Deploy openEO Geotrellis Using Helm

+> You must wait for the ZooKeeper deployment to be fully running before deploying openEO Geotrellis.
+This is because it relies on the webhook.

 Provides an API that simplifies connecting to EO cloud back-ends, running on Apache Spark in a Kubernetes environment.

 ```bash